$53,000 reward offered in panic

 Alleged sadists and Satanists were sought for purportedly stealing, killing and dismembering cats and dogs in at least nine states as Halloween 1998 approached.
-The supposed crimes drew sensational media coverage, lent emphasis to humane society warnings against letting pets run at large, and rewards of up to $10,000 were posted in some cases for information leading to the arrest and conviction of the killers.
+The supposed crimes then as now drew sensational media coverage, lent emphasis to humane society warnings against letting pets run at large (especially black cats), and rewards of up to $10,000 were posted in some cases for information leading to the arrest and conviction of the killers.

 An accurate description of the suspects, however, in all but a handful of the animal deaths and disappearances, would have included either four legs and a tail, or wings, and none would have been werewolves or griffons.

 Similar panics develop each summer.
 Reports of pets being mutilated and dismembered typically coincide with the mid-summer emergence of young foxes and coyotes from their mothers’ dens and with the first hunting by newly fledged raptors.

 The panics gain momentum approaching Halloween, as public attention to witches, ghouls, goblins, and other things that go bump in the night rises toward a crescendo.
 The panics virtually stop each year after Halloween, however, distinctly unlike cases involving actual human sadism, which surge just before and after Christmas.

 Trained to investigate human-inflicted cruelty, police detectives and humane officers typically have little background in predator behavior.
 Veterinarians tend to expect wrongly that injuries done by coyotes, the most frequent wild predator of pets, will resemble those done by domestic dogs.

 Forensic evidence is thus misread by sincere people, acting in good faith, who incite witch-hunts at possible expense to professional credibility.

 Human sadists tend to disable their victims by blinding them and/or by tying, breaking, or removing limbs.
 Human sadists then subject the victims to prolonged torture, often using fire or hot objects.